 Perhaps the most astonishing thing about analyzing long term data is the vast wealth that can be created by exponential growth.
-Investing in the SBBI[®] large cap index at the beginning of 1926, and reinvesting all the dividends until the end of 2019 provided a total return of over 10% per year.
-A single dollar invested over this 94-year period at this annualized rate (geometric mean) would have grown to over \$9,000!
+Investing in the SBBI[®] large cap index at the beginning of 1926 and reinvesting all the dividends until the end of 2020 provided a total return of over 10% per year.
+A single dollar invested over this 95-year period at this annualized rate (geometric mean) would have grown to nearly \$11,000!
 Of course, this is a gross return.
 An actual investor would have had to pay transactions costs, fees, and taxes.
 But if these costs could be kept under control, the index investors would have still dramatically increased their wealth, even without any expertise in stock selection.

-10 U.S. "historical" and "supply side" 1926-present equity risk premia, (as well as U.S. size premia) are available in the Duff & Phelps Cost of Capital Navigator's U.S. Cost of Capital Module at dpcostofcapital.com.
+9 U.S. "historical" and "supply side" 1926-present equity risk premia, (as well as U.S. size premia) are available in the D&P/Kroll Cost of Capital Navigator's U.S. Cost of Capital Module at dpcostofcapital.com.

-11 "Stocks, Bonds, Bills, and Inflation: Simulations of the Future (1976-2000)", Roger G. Ibbotson and Rex A. Sinquefield, The Journal of Business, Vol. 49, No.3, July 2016.
+10 "Stocks, Bonds, Bills, and Inflation: Simulations of the Future (1976-2000)", Roger G. Ibbotson and Rex A. Sinquefield, The Journal of Business, Vol. 49, No.3, July 2016.

-I hope you will find this Stocks, Bonds, Bills, and Inflation[®] (SBBI[®]) (2020 Summary Edition) helpful.
+I hope you will find this SBBI[®] 2021 Summary Edition helpful.
 I also hope that many of you can experiment with the raw data from the CFA Institute Research Foundation website.
-And I remind you, that this summary version does not contain all the data, tables, graphs, and analysis that are available in the full-version 2020 Stocks, Bonds, Bills, and Inflation[®] (SBBI[®]) Yearbook from Duff & Phelps, available at duffandphelps.onfastspring.com/books.
+And I remind you, that this summary version does not contain all the data, tables, graphs, and analysis that are available in the full-version 2021 Stocks, Bonds, Bills, and Inflation[®] (SBBI[®]) Yearbook from D&P/Kroll, available at dpcostofcapital.com/stocks-bonds-bills-inflation-sbbi-yearbook.